Operations and Standards

-The Operations and Standards directorate is made up of six business functions:
+The Operations and Standards directorate is made up of five business functions:

 - Decisions & Compliance - manages the application and decision making processes of SIA licensing and our Approved Contractor Scheme.
 The focus of this team is to support our customers in complying with the regulatory regime by completing the appropriate checks and making relevant licensing or approval decisions for businesses, individuals and approved contractors, as efficiently and effectively as possible.

 - Intelligence & Risk Management - provides a customer insight and intelligence service.
 The focus is on analysing and interpreting customer data from a variety of sources, and assessing any relevant risks or issues.
 The function works closely with the Customer Support function and enforcement partners such as the police and HM Revenue & Customs to task out any investigation activity that is required.